ghc-proposals/ghc-proposals/proposals/0569-multiline-strings.rst

 Leading newline
 ~~~~~~~~~~~~~~~

-The specification explicitly calls for ignoring an initial newline, which is the behavior of least surprise for most devs used to multiline strings.
+The specification strips exactly one leading newline, which is the behavior of least surprise for most devs used to multiline strings.
 To keep the initial newline, add a blank line before the first line:

 ::